-This is a practical subject for students who enjoy making art as well as reading and learning about art history.
+This is a practical subject for students who enjoy making art.

 Visual Arts students develop their artmaking skills in a range of mediums including drawing, painting, ceramics, photography, printmaking, digital artmaking and mixed-media.

-In both Year 9 and Year 10 students attend a number of excursions.
+In both Year 9 and Year 10 students attend a number of excursions including to Sea Life and the Fish Markets and the Art Gallery of NSW.
 From drawings and photographs taken on these excursions, students develop major artworks.